 23 Wall Street, Concord, NH 03301 Phone 603-228-1196 Click here to email us.

-Kate Jensik earned a bachelor’s degree in music from Ithaca College, received an Artists Diploma from Brandeis University, and earned a master’s degree from The Boston Conservatory, studying with renowned teacher and performer Rhonda Rider.
-She also studied at the Janacek Academy of Music in the Czech Republic and has participated in master classes with Yo Yo Ma, Benjamin Zander and Paul Katz.
-As an educator, Jensik has taught at the Powers Music School, the Rivers Music School, Ithaca Talent Education Suzuki School, Ithaca College and Brandeis University.
-Orchestral work and chamber performances make up an important part of her schedule, as does outreach and education.
-Jensik has performed with the Indian Hill Symphony, the New Bedford Symphony and the Atlantic Symphony, and has played at the Bowdoin and Chautauqua summer music festivals.
-With the Boston Public String Quartet, she introduced music to school children in the Greater Boston area, and also spent a week providing a similar opportunity to schools in the Turks and Caicos.
-Jensik joined the Music School faculty in 2011.
+Kate Jensik (cello, string ensembles) is a graduate of Ithaca College with a bachelor’s degree in Music.
+She received an Artists Diploma from Brandeis University and a master’s degree from the Boston Conservatory, studying with renowned teacher and performer Rhonda Rider.
+She also studied at the Janacek Academy of Music in the Czech Republic and has participated in master classes with Yo-Yo Ma, Benjamin Zander, and Paul Katz.
+Ms. Jensik has taught at the Powers Music School, the Rivers Music School, Ithaca Talent Education Suzuki School, Ithaca College, and Brandeis University.